chachaabdel/diabox/README.md

 ![logo](http://files.mikeonrails.com/diabox/img/logo.png)

-Diabox is another modal window lightbox thing.
-It provides support for the following content types:
+Diabox is another modal window solution.
+It provides support for the Images, Local HTML, Remote Pages, PDF's, Powerpoints, TIFF's, Youtube Videos, Vimeo Videos, Elements, Inline Content, and Raw Text.
+It's extremely customizable and even allows custom extensions of the provided Renderable interface.
+Diabox provides you with: Diabox, Diabox.Gallery, and Diabox.Renderable.

-* Images
-* Local HTML (via ajax)
-* Remote Pages
-* PDF's
-* Powerpoints
-* TIFF's
-* Youtube Videos
-* Vimeo Videos
-* Elements
-* Inline Content
-* Raw Text

-For examples and more info go [here](http://www.mikeonrails.com/diabox)

 How to Use
 ---